dockstore/compose_setup/README.md

 ## Handy docker-compose commands:
     1. `install_bootstrap --script` will template and build everything using your previous answers (useful for quick iteration)
-    2. `docker-compose down` will bring all containers down safely
+    2. `docker compose down` will bring all containers down safely
-    3. `nohup docker-compose up --force-recreate --remove-orphans >/dev/null 2>&1 &` will re-create all containers known to docker-compose and delete those volumes that no longer are associated with running containers
+    3. `nohup docker compose up --force-recreate --remove-orphans >/dev/null 2>&1 &` will re-create all containers known to docker-compose and delete those volumes that no longer are associated with running containers
     4. `docker system prune` for cleaning out old containers and images
-    5. To watch the logs `docker-compose logs --follow` while debugging
+    5. To watch the logs `docker compose logs --follow` while debugging